Welcome Home Niagara Homeownership Program

 To be eligible for a down payment loan, a buyer must:

-• Be a current resident of Niagara and have been renting in the Niagara region for at least six months or a first time home buyer
+- Be a current resident of Niagara and have been renting in Niagara for at least six months and a first time home buyer

 Eligibility for homes